Disposal guide

 What if I want to keep the fridge but the doors don't lock?

-Federal Refrigerator Safety Act only kicks in when the fridge leaves your property.
-While at your home, no requirement.
-When you're ready to dispose, remove doors with a Phillips screwdriver (5-10 min) or tape them shut securely before pickup.
+The federal Refrigerator Safety Act only kicks in when the fridge leaves your property.
+While the fridge is at your home, there is no requirement.
+When you are ready to dispose, remove the doors with a Phillips screwdriver (5-10 min) or tape them shut securely before pickup.

 Can I take the door off a fridge to use it as a cooler?

-Modern compressor-based fridges are not safe to repurpose without the refrigeration system intact — the compressor + coils contain pressurized refrigerant.
+Modern compressor-based fridges are not safe to repurpose without the refrigeration system intact.
+The compressor and coils contain pressurized refrigerant.
 Old (1950s-60s) mechanical-only iceboxes are different.
-Don't DIY-modify an active fridge.
+Do not DIY-modify an active fridge.

 What about a mini-fridge or wine fridge?

-Same federal rules apply — they contain refrigerant.
+The same federal rules apply, because they contain refrigerant.
 Most retailer haul-away programs accept them.
 Best Buy specifically lists mini-fridges in their haul-away service.
-County HHW programs usually do NOT accept appliances (they handle chemicals, not large items).
+County HHW programs usually do not accept appliances (they handle chemicals, not large items).

 Find your local appliance option

-ClearPath returns your specific verified site + utility program in seconds.
+We give you the specific verified site and utility program in seconds.

 Look up your county →